Steps to Follow During Rubber Lining Inspection Procedure

 Proper inspection and maintenance of a rubber lining are critical for its prolonged life and to avoid costly procedural shutdowns due to damage.
 In most cases, damage can be mitigated with regular inspections and a proactive approach to repairing failures at their earliest stages.

-Adhering to the following steps when inspecting a rubber-lined tank can help to reduce damage to the vessel, the downtime necessary for repairs, and the safety of those involved in the process.
+Adhering to the following steps during a rubber lining inspection procedure can help to reduce damage to the vessel, the downtime necessary for repairs, and the safety of those involved in the process.

 1. Chemical Mitigation and Prior Testing

 To inspect a rubber-lined tank, first, you must empty the vessel, neutralizing and rinsing it thoroughly.
 It should be aired out for 24 hours or overnight to remove fumes.
 Before entering the tank, test oxygen levels to be sure that toxic fumes have escaped.

 For a complete and thorough inspection, an experienced tank lining inspector will need a general drawing of the equipment to help locate and mark areas needing repair.
 He or she will require a reliable light source, chalk, a clipboard for the drawing, durometer (rubber measuring tool), and a spark tester for proper inspection.

 For safety purposes, an inspector should wear disposal coveralls, hard hat, goggles, disposable gloves and a respirator.

 Lining inspection is a difficult task, and every situation is different.
 Everything from minor to major failures should be assessed during an examination.
 Due to complexity, a cursory look around the entire lining should help determine the overall conditions.

 General appearance may indicate the lining to be in good condition if the rubber surface shows either the polyethylene embossing pattern or liner use to roll up the rubber.
 In these spots, the durometer should measure the hardness expected, revealing the lining is in good condition and not in need of repairs.
 Additional testing with a spark tester can help verify no leaks are present.